rlaugier/nifits/README.md

-# A standard to handle nulling interferometry standards
+# A standard to handle nulling interferometry data

 ## Spirit